viaacode/sip-specification/profiles/basic.md

 - The value of the `@xml:lang` attribute MUST be a valid [IETF BCP 47 language tag](https://www.rfc-editor.org/info/bcp47)(see [here](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for a list).

 {: .important }
 For elements that require the `@xml:lang` attribute, it is still necessary to supply an element with `@xml:lang` set to `nl` even if there is no Dutch content available (e.g., the original title is in English or French and no translation was ever made, or the title is the same in both languages).
-In that case, a title in another language can be copied as it it were Dutch.
+In that case, a title in another language can be copied as if it were Dutch.

 #### Root element